20 Interesting Things That Get Better With Age

 5. Your relationship with your family

 This point is very related to the foregoing thought.
-Although this discourse is not exactly a relationship talk, I must, as a matter of necessity, state that having better parent-children relationships is strictly a matter of choice and effort.
+Although this discourse is not exactly a relationship talk, I must, as a matter of necessity, state that building positive relationships with your child is strictly a matter of choice and effort.

 In other words, it is highly unlikely that improvement in these matters will occur automatically.
 Rather, concrete and deliberate steps should be taken by the parties involved in obtaining the best value and what is collectively acceptable for all parties in the relationship.